2025 Kenyan protests: Arrests

 On 15 July, Interior Cabinet Secretary Kipchumba Murkomen announced that 1,500 Kenyans had been arrested in connection with the protests and faced charges of terrorism, murder, robbery with violence, arson, property damage and sexual assault.
 Murkomen characterized the protests as "raw and unprecedented terror," and protesters as "marauding gangs of looters and barefaced anarchists".
 However, reporting by The Guardian in early August suggested that Kenyan police had made some arrests at random, including of people fully uninvolved with the protests.
 The outlet also reported that those arrested were subject to high bails, including some multiple times higher than a monthly salary.

 In light of the many arrests, some lawyers offered their services for free to protesters, and fundraising campaigns were mounted to secure bail money.

+Police officer Klinzy Baraza was arrested and tried before the Milimani law courts on 10 July.
+He was accused of murdering a mask hawker, Boniface Mwangi Kariuki.
+He was denied a release on bail and is still in detention.
+The case is still ongoing with a ruling on whether he should be released on bail still pending.

+Missing abducted protestors

+According to a Human Right's Watch World Report 2026, 16 people abducted in the 2025 protests are still missing and their whereabouts remain unknown as of early 2026.

 Responses

 Several civil organizations, including the Law Society of Kenya and the International Justice Mission – Kenya (IJM), have suggested that the arresting and charging of protesters with serious crimes are meant to suppress dissent, rather than pursuing actual justice.

 On 7 July, Amnesty Kenya criticized proposed legislation to further curtail the right to assembly.
 On 8 July, the UN rights office called for the Kenyan government to use restraint in their treatment of protesters.